Christianity Oasis Ministry

 Chapter 22

-Happy you're back for the continuation of our story about David.
-In hopes to find refuge from king Saul, who wanted David dead, he fled to Gath, but it was occupied by Philistines, so he left there and went to a cave in Adullam, which was about 13 miles east, northeast of Gath.
+In hopes of finding refuge from king Saul, who wanted David dead, David fled to Gath, but it was occupied by Philistines, so he left there and went to a cave in Adullam, which was about 13 miles east, northeast of Gath.

 You'll find that David hid in caves a number of times from Saul over the years that he was being pursued by him.
 In Psalm 142, you can read a prayer that David wrote to the Lord while he was in hiding at one of those times.